-Should you choose a VPS or dedicated server?
+Should you choose a GoDaddy dedicated server or VPS?

 The answer to this question is really going to be dependent upon your individual needs.
 But, after looking at the pros and cons for each, along with the specifics each option entails, you by now hopefully have a better idea of the option that you’re at least leaning towards.

 Just remember, though GoDaddy VPS hosting is less expensive than GoDaddy dedicated server hosting, it does have its limitations.
 Namely, due to the fact that you don’t have your own physical server, and consequently have access to fewer resources and the ability to configure your server in the exact manner that you want.